 The Lambs Relief Foundation was formed in 1943 as a charity organized under the laws of the State of New York (then called the Servicemen Morale Corps).
 Supported by donations, it dispenses funds for the benefit of the needy, sick or destitute members of the entertainment profession.
 By action of the 1961-62 Board the corporate name was changed to The Lambs Foundation, and its purview was expanded to include the support of theatrical organizations, education and development of new works of theater and emerging talent.

 The Lambs Foundation is very active today, supported in part by a bequest by Frederick Loewe’s estate, and by various private donations.
 The Foundation benefits many theatrical charities, educational programs and non-profit theatre companies.
 Recipients have included The Actors’ Fund of America, the Episcopal Actors’ Guild, Tony Randall’s National Theater, The Pearl Theater Company, Circle-In-The-Square, Women in the Arts and Media Coalition, the Manhattan Theatre Company, the Theatre Hall of Fame, St. Clare’s Hospital, The Oberon Theater Ensemble, the York Theater, the Vineyard Theater, The SAG-AFTRA Foundation’s NY Actors Center, The Utopia Opera Company, En Garde Arts, the GI Film Festival, the Outer Critics Circle, the NY Library for the Performing Arts at Lincoln Center, the NYS Writer’s Hall of Fame, the Theater World Awards and several universities and theater conservatories.
+Most recently The Lambs Foundation helped an effort to launch a production of a lost Marx Brother’s musical, “I’ll Say She Is,” by hosting a presentation of excerpts followed by a discussion of the work behind the research and restoration of this comedy.

 In 1992 The Lambs Foundation was recognized for it’s work with a Jack Dempsey Humanitarian Award from St. Clare’s Hospital and Health Center in New York City.
 A chair in the National Theater, Washington DC, commemorates our foundation.